Legal workflow

 • Proof of Previous Ownership/Valuation

 ### Maximizing Your Settlement Potential The burden of proof in an insurance claim lies entirely with the policyholder.
 If you cannot provide clear, organized evidence, adjusters may low-ball your settlement.
 By learning how to **organize your insurance claim documentation** into a single PDF, you ensure that no receipt or photo is overlooked during the review. ### Handling Sensitive Evidence Insurance claims often involve photos of personal property damage or medical records.
 These are highly private files.
-Using a **secure browser-based PDF merger** like DocuStitch ensures that your "dirty laundry" or medical history isn't sitting on a random startup's server in the cloud.
-We enable you to **combine insurance claim receipts into PDF** format while maintaining absolute privacy. ### The Importance of Chronology When you **merge PDFs securely and locally**, try to arrange them in the order the events occurred.
+Using a **browser-based PDF merger** like DocuStitch ensures that your "dirty laundry" or medical history isn't sitting on a a third-party server in the cloud.
+We enable you to **combine insurance claim receipts into PDF** format while maintaining absolute privacy. ### The Importance of Chronology When you **merge PDFs in a browser-based workflow**, try to arrange them in the order the events occurred.
 For a car accident, this might be: Police Report > Photos of Scene > Repair Estimate > Medical Bills.
 This narrative structure helps the insurance company understand the timeline, leading to faster approvals and fewer questions.